Melchior de Polignac: His position in French society

 During the last years of Louis XIV, Abbé de Polignac enjoyed the position of Master of the King's Chapel (1713–1716).
 But during the Regency Polignac became involved in the Cellamare Conspiracy, which attempted to dislodge Philippe d'Orleans from the Regency, and replace him with Philip V of Spain, uncle of the young King Louis XV.
 Polignac was relegated to Flanders and confined to his Abbey d'Anchin for three years.
 As soon as Louis XV attained his majority, however, he had Polignac rehabilitated and restored to his positions.
 In 1726, he received the Archbishopric of Auch.
 He was consecrated in Rome by Pope Benedict XIII.
 In 1728 he was granted the Collar of the Order of the Holy Spirit.

 Death

-He died at his home in what is now 80–88 rue Bonaparte in the 6th Arondissement in Paris (also known as the Hôtel Polignac), on 20 November 1742, at the age of 80, of "hydropsie".
+He died at his home in what is now 80–88 rue Bonaparte in the 6th Arrondissement in Paris (also known as the Hôtel de Polignac), on 20 November 1742, at the age of 80, of "hydropsie".
 He was buried in the Church of S. Sulpice in Paris.
 At the time of his death, he was also Abbot of Begars, Mouron, and Corbie; and Prior of Montdidier, Voute-sur-Loire, and Nagent le Rotron.
 After his death Frederick the Great bought his acclaimed collection of marble statues, which he had collected through his archaeological work in Rome.